-Here’s our recap of what’s currently on offer.
+Here’s our recap of the best that’s currently on offer.

-Both the Series 3 and Series 4 version of the Apple Watch come with LTE connectivity.
+Series 3, 4 and 5 versions of the Apple Watch come with LTE connectivity.
 They utilise the same number as your smartphone.
 Although users still need a SIM, the watch features a small electronic SIM card.
 And when we say small we mean it – its one percent of the size of a traditional SIM.

 When you are away from your phone, the watch automatically switches to the cellular signal.
 This means you are able to make and receive calls, as well as messages, while away from your smartphone.
 Third party apps are able to tap into this signal as well.

-The Apple Watch Series 4 delivers solid improvements over its predecessor, including a bigger display, ECG sensor, fall detection, performance upgrades and more.
+The Apple Watch Series 4 and 5 deliver solid improvements over earlier watches, including a bigger display, ECG sensor, fall detection, performance upgrades and more.
 Screen real estate is larger by 30%, there’s a revamped digital crown, 50% louder speakers, and a back that is made of black ceramic and sapphire crystal for better cellular reception.